opal3/conventions/pull-requests.md

 By default, wait for the test suite to pass before asking for a review.
 One of main purposes of the tests (in particular, the linting) is to save a reviewer's time by picking up on issues that would otherwise be flagged by a human.

-Sometimes unrelated tests '[flake]'.
-If you think that's what has happened, [rerun the CircleCI workflow from failed] to give them another chance to pass.

 The only exceptions to requesting a review with failing tests should be when:

 - There are failing tests on the master/main branch that are unrelated to your changes.
 Try to rebase your branch as soon these